xiix0/scam/README.md

-A light wife doth make a heavy husband.
-		-- Wm.
-Shakespeare, "The Merchant of Venice"
+A visit to a fresh place will bring strange work.